-The Wolves scored their final two runs in the fifth, on clean-up hitter Jenkinson's two-run double.

-Fuller was tough from start to finish, mixing up her off-speed and fastball pitches to keep Mott batters off balance.
-She scattered nine hits and had eight Leading the way on offense was Jenkinson with five RBIs, including a double and two singles.
+No man can think --George Jean Nathan clearly when his fists are clenched, The Wolves scored their final two runs in the fifth, on clean-up hitter Jenkinson's two-run double.
+Fuller was tough from start to finish, mixing up her off-speed and fastball pitches to keep Mott batters off-balance.
+She scattered nine hits and had eight strikeouts.
+Leading the way on offense was Jenkinson with five RBIs, including a double and two singles.
 Hard, Lemke and Honey did a great job of getting on base ahead of Jenkinson.
 Hard scored three runs and stole three bases, Lemke scored three runs and went 2-for-3 with a walk, a bunt and an RBI double, and Honey scored three runs, had three stolen bases, was hit by a pitch, walked, bunted and hit an RBI triple.
 Naboychik was also solid on the day with two stolen bases, two hits and an RBI.
-No man can think clearly when his fists are clenched. -George Jean Nathan

-43 Burdick St. Downtown Oxford, 1 block East of Ni-24
+43 Burdick St. Downtown Oxford, 1 block East of N-24